-Steven Candito is CEO of Ecochlor.
-Ecochlor is a leading ballast water treatment system manufacturer.
-Mr. Candito is also President and CEO of Foresea.
-Foresea provides advisory services to the maritime and environmental communities.
-Mr. Candito is a recognized expert on oil spill response and ballast water regulatory issues.
-He is frequently interviewed and quoted on various media outlets such as MSNBC, Maritime TV, CBC, Marine News and Maritime Reporter.
-Mr. Candito was also President and CEO of NRC.
-During his career with NRC, he grew the business from a start up to a leading global emergency response and environmental services firm.
-Mr. Candito was an attorney with Haight Gardner Poor & Havens where he specialized in maritime and environmental law.
-Mr. Candito also was a marine engineer aboard Exxon’s tankers.
-Mr. Candito graduated from Hofstra Law School and the United States Merchant Marine Academy.
-Mr. Candito is a past President of the Spill Control Association of American (SCAA).
-SCAA is the US trade association for the oil spill response and environmental contracting industries.
-Mr. Candito is a member of the Boards of Directors of Foresea, various NRC entities, a charitable foundation and is a past SCAA Director.
-He is a member of the Maritime Law Association and the Society of Naval Architects and Marine Engineers.
-Mr. Candito is a recipient of the US Merchant Marine Academy’s Outstanding Professional Achievement Award.
+Steve is Ecochlor’s CEO.
+Ecochlor provides ballast water treatment using Chlorine Dioxide.
+Steve is also Foresea’s CEO.
+Foresea provides advisory services including strategic planning, and regulatory compliance to the maritime and environmental communities.
+Steve is a recognized expert on oil spill and ballast water regulatory issues.
+He is frequently interviewed and quoted on various media such as MSNBC, Maritime TV, CBC, Marine News and Maritime Reporter.
+Prior to his current positions, Steve was CEO of NRC.
+During his career with NRC he grew the business from a start up to a leading global environmental services firm.
+Steve also served as NRC’s VP and General Counsel at which time his duties included sales and marketing, client services, administration and legal.
+He has extensive experience with Ballast Water Management regulations.
+Steve was an attorney with Haight Gardner where he specialized in maritime and environmental law.
+Steve has also served as a marine engineer aboard Exxon’s domestic tanker fleet.
+Steve is a graduate of Hofstra Law and the US Merchant Marine Academy.
+Steve is a past President of the Spill Control Association of American.
+Steve is a member of the Boards of Directors of Ecochlor, Foresea, PNE, Tanknology and BEMA.

 Efi started her journey in Environmental Engineering in 1998.
 Wastewater treatment and management "enslave" her interests.
 Through her PhD she was introduced to the problem of Invasive Species.
 She is the first academic in Greece with specialization in Ballast Water and joined ERMA FIRST in early 2010.
 From the beginning of her career in the marine industry she was focused on Research and Development and certification of the systems.
 She acts as the Chief Scientific Officer of the company with main responsibility of the certification process, applying all relevant international regulations, business development worldwide and environmental compliance, safety and marine preservation.
 Her latest project was the USCG Type Approval Certificate.